nilor-corp/zenerator/README.md

 ### Directory Structure
 After finishing installation, your directory structure should look like this:
 - nilor-corp
-    - comfy-cli
     - ComfyUI
+    - venv
     - zenerator
-    - venv

 ## Run
-You will need to run ComfyUI and zenerator in seperate shells
+You will need to run ComfyUI and Zenerator in seperate instances of Powershell.

 ### Run ComfyUI
-From nilor-corp root:
+In the first instance of Powershell, from `.\nilor-corp\` dir:
 ```
 .\venv\scripts\activate
 comfy launch